averdet/tb3-pokedex-project/README.md

 ## Liskov Substitution

-We represent the *Liskov Substitution* in the *Pokedex* main class by using only one `PokemonControllerInterface` instance called `pokemonController` and initialised either with `new PokemonControllerViaSQL(db.url)` or `new PokemonControllerViaApi()` weither the user provided a database path in the args.
+We represent the *Liskov Substitution* in the *Pokedex* main class by using only one `PokemonControllerInterface` instance called `pokemonController` and initialising it either with `new PokemonControllerViaSQL(db.url)` or `new PokemonControllerViaApi()` weither the user provided a database path in the args.
 ```java
 PokemonControllerInterface pokemonController = null;
 // To better represent Liskov Substitution, Could be replaced by